Score-Matching Representative Approach for Big Data Analysis with Generalized Linear Models: GLM, Massive Data and Mean Representative

 Unlike subsampling approaches, a representative data point may not belong to the original data set.
-The goal of the representative approach is to make the model parameter estimate $\tilde{\boldsymbol\beta}$ based on the weighted representative dataset close enough to the full data estimate $\hat{\boldsymbol\beta}$ given a data partition.

-We suggest a {\it conditional independence} principle for constructing representative data points.
-That is, given the initial value of parameter estimate, the construction of representative data points in one block shall not be affected by another.
-This principle will facilitate parallel computing, especially for distributed database.
+With a given data partition, the goal of the representative approach is to make the model parameter estimate $\tilde{\boldsymbol\beta}$ based on the weighted representative dataset close enough to the full data estimate $\hat{\boldsymbol\beta}$.
+Given an initial value of parameter estimate, the construction of representative data points in one block shall not be affected by another to facilitate parallel computing.

-Although we assume that a data partition, say a natural partition, has been provided for the representative approach, one may construct a sub-partition on each original data block in order to improve the efficiency of the representative approach.

-Many different partitioning methods have been proposed in the literature (see, for example, \cite{fahad2014} for a good survey).
-From our point of view, there are at least two types of partitioning methods.
-One type is to partition the feature space $\mathbb{R}^p$ or its subset, with cut points obtained from the summary information of data.
-We call it a {\it grid partition}.
-For example, the partitioning procedure described in \cite{kot2006} divides the feature space into rectangular cells at the given cut points on each predictor, such as quantiles (called {\it equal-depth}) or equal-width points, which is usually feasible with a moderate number of predictors.
+In practice, a massive dataset is often provided in multiple data files, which forms a {\it natural partition} with each block representing a data file.
+In order to improve the efficiency of the proposed representative approach, one may construct a sub-partition within each natural data block or data file such that the predictors have similar values in each finer block.
+Many partitioning methods have been proposed in the literature (see, for example, \cite{fahad2014} for a good survey).
+From our point of view, there are two types of partitioning methods, grid or clustered.
+Grid partition is based on the feature space in $\mathbb{R}^p$, with cut points obtained from the summary information of data, such as quantiles (called {\it equal-depth}) or equal-width points, which is usually feasible with a moderate number of predictors \citep{kot2006}.
 Its time complexity is $O(Np)$.
-Another type of partitioning methods is based on clustering algorithms.
-We call it a {\it clustered partition}.
+Clustered partition is based on clustering algorithms.
 For example, \cite{pakhira2014} proposed a linear $k$-means algorithm with time complexity $O(Np)$, which is especially useful with large $p$.
-These partitioning methods could be applied to obtain sub-partitions of data blocks or a partition of the whole dataset.
+When the massive data consists of multiple natural blocks or data files, these partitioning methods could be applied on the natural blocks one-by-one to obtain a finer partition of the whole dataset.
+In practice the sizes of natural blocks or data files are typically fixed.
+Only the number of data files increases when the massive dataset is updated in a time order.
+Therefore, the overall time complexity for obtaining all sub-partitions is still $O(Np)$.
+Improving the efficiency of sub-partitioning is important but out of the scope of this paper.